 Cut Out the Pattern

 Cut out all of your cardstock, cardboard or aluminum can pieces using my pattern.
 If you are using cardboard and don’t intend to paint or glitter your building, you might want to cut out each piece a second time from decorative papers which you can then glue to the cardboard.
-Cut the window vellum pieces also.
+Or I suggest visiting Lucy Foxworth’s blog at Paper Glitter Glue where Lucy explores multiple other ways to decorate your cardboard house.

 Texture The Pieces